History of Medicine: Home

 The Robert L. Brown History of Medicine Collection was established in 1972.
 The collection was named in 1985 for Robert L. Brown, MD, former Associate Dean of the School of Medicine, in recognition of his strong support of the Health Sciences Library for more than twenty-five years.

 The collection includes historical materials in all areas of the health sciences, including dentistry, medicine nursing, pharmacy, & public health.
+In addition, the collection contains materials related to the history of UB's Medical School, UB's School of Dentistry, and medical practitioners in the Buffalo area.

 This guide aims to assist those doing history of medicine research and highlight the information available at the History of Medicine Collection.